 Contract revenues from research and development are recorded as earned based on the performance requirements of the contracts.
-Revenues from achievement of milestone events are recognized when the funding party agrees that the scientific or clinical results stipulated in the agreement have been met.
+Revenues from achievement of milestone events are recognized when the funding party agrees that the scientific, clinical or regulatory results stipulated in the agreement have been met.
+Revenue recognized under certain clinical supply agreements are based on the percentage of completion method.
 Deferred revenue arises principally due to timing of cash payments received under research and development contracts.